 You are most likely reading this article because you had a family member that had a health event and the doctors have informed you that they are not allowed to go back home to their house and will need some form of health assistance going forward.
+This could be a nursing home or aged care center like Banfields Aged Care that offer premium, personalized, individually-focused aged care, or an alternative.
 This article was written to help you understand from a high level the steps that you may need to take to get them the care that they need and to get a preview of the Medicaid application process and the spend down process, if that’s the path that needs to be taken.

 Everyone is living longer which is a good thing but it creates more complications later in life.
 It is becoming much more common that people have family members that have a health event in their 80’s or 90’s that renders them unable to continue to live independently.
 Without advance planning, a lot of the important decisions then have to be made by family and friends so it is important for even younger individuals to understand how the process works because you may be in this situation some day for a loved one.

 Do I Have To Apply For Medicaid To Pay For Their Care?